TheoRepo1/portfolio/README.md

 ### Predicting bank attrition
 ---------

-Development of an attrition risk detection model for the banking industry.
-Developed a comprehensive analysis and model within a Jupyter Notebook, enabling step-by-step tracking of the project's progress.
-Subsequently, created an interactive dashboard using Streamlit to visualise the results for each client.
+Developed an attrition risk detection model tailored for the banking industry.
+Conducted an analysis and built the model within a Jupyter Notebook, allowing for detailed, step-by-step progress tracking.
+Following this, I created an interactive Streamlit dashboard to visualize client-specific results, enhancing the ability to monitor attrition risks effectively.

 *Binary classification / Metric f1_score / Boosting / OOP*